Edward Olivares Player Props: Royals vs. Rockies

 Edward Olivares At The Plate

-- Olivares has driven in a run in 11 games this season (26.2%), including one multiple-RBI game.
+- Olivares has driven in a run in 11 games this year (25.6%), including one multiple-RBI game.

-- He has scored in 42.9% of his games this season, with more than one run scored in 11.9%.
+- He has scored a run in 18 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.